Worried about paying for CHB treatment?

 The Coupon is not insurance and is not intended to substitute for insurance.

-THE COUPON IS VALID ONLY FOR PATIENTS WITH COMMERCIAL INSURANCE OR CASH-PAY PATIENTS AND IS NOT VALID FOR PRESCRIPTIONS THAT ARE ELIGIBLE TO BE REIMBURSED:
+THE COUPON IS VALID ONLY FOR PATIENTS WITH COMMERCIAL INSURANCE AND IS NOT VALID FOR PRESCRIPTIONS THAT ARE ELIGIBLE TO BE REIMBURSED:

 - BY COMMERCIAL PLANS OR OTHER HEALTH OR PHARMACY BENEFIT PROGRAMS THAT REIMBURSE FOR THE ENTIRE COST OF PRESCRIPTION DRUGS.

-Patients without insurance coverage or who have commercial insurance that does not cover the Gilead product are considered “cash pay” patients.
-Medicare Part D enrollees who are in the prescription drug coverage gap (the “donut hole”) are not considered cash pay, and are not eligible for the co-pay coupon.
+Medicare Part D enrollees who are in the prescription drug program coverage gap (the "donut hole") are not eligible for the co-pay coupon.
 Patients who begin receiving prescription benefits from such Government Programs at any time will no longer be eligible to use the Coupon.
 Void where prohibited by law, taxed, or restricted.

 Patient, pharmacist, and prescriber agree not to seek reimbursement for all or any part of the benefit received by the patient through the offer.
 Both patient and pharmacist are each individually responsible for reporting receipt of coupon benefit to any insurer, health plan, or other third party who pays for or reimburses any part of the prescription filled using the Coupon, as required.